 While you want to comply with the officers’ instructions, it is important to be aware of your rights, as well.
 You have the right to remain silent and to withhold consent for a vehicle search.
 However, assert these rights calmly and in a non-confrontation manner and be aware that police are entitled to make a search if they have a warrant or probable cause.

 In terms of what not to do, the Illinois chapter of the American Civil Liberties Union (ACLU) offers these tips:

 Engaging in any of these behaviors could put you in danger and could result in additional criminal charges.

 Getting a ticket could leave you with heavy fines, higher insurance premiums, and points on your license.
 Depending on the offense, it could also result in criminal charges.
-At Sabuco, Beck, Hansen & Massino, P.C., we defend you against all types of traffic violations.
+At Sabuco Beck, P.C., we defend you against all types of traffic violations.
 Contact our office today and request a consultation to discuss your case.

 950 Essington Road Suite B

 Phone : (815) 730-8860